matrix-org/synapse/docs/user_directory.md

   available, then the system's [default locale](https://unicode-org.github.io/icu/userguide/locale/#default-locales) will be used to break the search term into words.
 (See the [installation instructions](setup/installation.md) for how to install ICU.)
-* If unavailable, then runs of ASCII characters, numbers, underscores, and hypens are considered words.
+* If unavailable, then runs of ASCII characters, numbers, underscores, and hyphens are considered words.

 The queries for PostgreSQL and SQLite are detailed below, by their overall goal